We see squirrels sitting on trees, raiding the bird feeders and gardens, and digging up holes to store nuts for the winter.

-In this article, we will dig into the world of squirrels to find out why they don’t hibernate and what exactly these little creatures do during winter.
+In this article, we will dig into squirrel hibernation to find out why they don’t hibernate and what these little creatures do during winter.

 For more reading, check out our list of 19 squirrel facts, some of which might surprise you.